 Ecosystem services and natural capital, and the application of nature-based solutions is receiving a growing profile among conservationists and decision makers worldwide.
 This course will help fill the capacity gap in understanding these concepts (they span both ecology and economics) and in how to measure them so they can be used in conservation management and advocacy.
 The course will cover the links between nature and human well-being, and stimulate thinking about how conservationists can use this in their projects on the ground.

-This masterclass targets staff of civil society organizations (CSOs) working in conservation in the East Melanesia Islands Biodiversity Hotspot.
+This masterclass is for staff of civil society organizations (CSOs) working in conservation in the East Melanesia Islands Biodiversity Hotspot.
 It is particularly suitable for staff holding core communication responsibilities in their organization.
 Participants will also have experience working with the Critical Ecosystem Partnership Fund (CEPF).

-Lasting about three weeks, the masterclass will strength CSOs’ communication capacity, making them more effective at persuading people that conservation is important, and sustaining their conservation impacts.
+Lasting three weeks, the masterclass will strength CSOs’ communication capacity, making them more effective at sharing their conservation successes and demonstrating the importance of their conservation work.

 This masterclass is particularly suitable for heads of emerging civil society organizations working with communities at the grassroot level.
 This includes senior managers, directors and presidents who are responsible for their organization’s strategic missions.